Leaderboard

 waimate

-Pretty little feedback on here from the meetings so far.
+17. Pretty little feedback on here from the meetings so far.
 I attended the one at Te Rapa today, not a big turnout but then again I don't believe they were well advertised.
 However I am sure that John Allen was pleased to get away to catch a flight back to Wellington as he did get a drilling from a few with very little positivity towards the board from those who did attend.
 The new betting platform was slated with Berri Schroeder stating that we have the worst betting tab site in the world and that was after spending $40+ million on it.
 Others stating there is no meaningful form and a distinct lack of information for punters.
 The demise of The Informant was topical and Dennis Ryan was scathing of the NZRB over this matter particularly on the aspect of the provision of the fields data etc. Gary Hennessy told John that he is a slow learner and asked him to resign.
 The message from the floor was that the TAB platform needed significant improvement and that the Board has focused too much on delivering on a sports platform (with lesser return to the industry) to the detriment of the actual racing and that racing desperately needs more mainstream media content for the public.
 A good point made at the end of the meeting was that there was no one taking any notes from the Board on what had been said and recommendations raised during the meeting. ie do they go in one ear and out the other?
-To be fair, with what is currently going on re the legislation process underway through the parliament which is well documented and with RITA coming into full action 1 July I couldn't see any real justification for this current round of meetings across the country (at a cost) at this point in time.1 point
+To be fair, with what is currently going on re the legislation process underway through the parliament which is well documented and with RITA coming into full action 1 July I couldn't see any real justification for this current round of meetings across the country (at a cost) at this point in time.

 As a “bean counter” by profession I would really be interested in what $ savings the racing industry will achieve by closing courses that are largely run by enthusiastic locals.
 I’m sure the industry can come up with other benefits of rationalising tracks, eg health and animal welfare, but what cost will be avoided by this action? in Australia they seem to have an operational track in nearly every town, sure they run non-tab racemeetings, but they keep the tracks going.
 Such as Tabulam, in NSW, one meeting per year as I understand it..
 Rough as guts but cleaned up b6 the locals for their annual go.
-I know there has been plenty of discussion on this part of the Messara recommendations, but what is the real financial or operational benefit of rubbing these tracks and people out?1 point
+I know there has been plenty of discussion on this part of the Messara recommendations, but what is the real financial or operational benefit of rubbing these tracks and people out?

-1. Fair enough but there are just countless examples of that insurance policy not doing its job and the opposite occurring.
+19. 1.
+Fair enough but there are just countless examples of that insurance policy not doing its job and the opposite occurring.
 Zacinto and Per Incanto not sure if they had particularly high TF ratings but are doing a pretty good job locally.
 2. Do you think the Deep Impact line will be competitive 2yos in Aus.?
 By this I mean competitive in Melbourne and Sydney before the end of April?
-I just see the Aus 2yo as a completely different type to that racing anywhere else including what we produce here locally.1 point
+I just see the Aus 2yo as a completely different type to that racing anywhere else including what we produce here locally.